Where I work.

 Clark Kent: You don’t play fair, Lois.

-Why would Woody have any interest in “sirens” that age?
+Why would Woody have any interest in youngsters that age?
 They’re not physically or emotionally developed in any sense, they’re flat-chested for one thing.
 Woody is being framed for crimes he never committed.
-Mia Farrow obviously had some incredibly bad arguments with Woody, and this is the way for the Farrows to get even.
+Mia Farrow and/or her offspring must have had some incredibly big blowouts and bad blood with Woody, so this is the way for the Farrows to get even, and the Farrows have shown no human kindness whatsoever.
+This is after Allen put her in thirteen of his movies.
+Farrow has no career at all without him.

 Lights, camera, and action...